SEPTA PCC III: 20th century

+21st century

 The first of the rebuilt PCC II cars debuted on September 9, 2003, and Route 15 was planned to open little under a year later.
 However, the line remained closed for another year due to disputes with local residents on 59th Street over parking on the street.
 During this time, the cars remained stored in the Callowhill depot, although they were occasionally used for special charters on the subway–surface routes.
 The cars entered full service on September 4, 2005.

 By 2020, 14 of the 18 PCC II cars were unable to pass their internal mechanical inspections, thus prompting an early suspension of service on the Girard Avenue line to allow for refurbishments.
 Plans had called for a shorter disruption to accommodate track refurbishment and a highway expansion, but this was initiated early when the breadth of mechanical issues were discovered.
 As of 2024, rebuilding of the PCC II fleet into PCC III cars continues, with the first finished cars entering back into Route 15 service on June 16, 2024.

-In the coming years, the PCC III fleet will be replaced by 130 new low-floor trolleys to be built by Alstom.
+The PCC III fleet is projected to be replaced by 130 new low-floor trolleys to be built by Alstom.
 The new trolleys will be 80 feet in length and fully ADA-compliant, which the current PCC III fleet have been since their PCC II rebuild.
 The trolleys will be distributed among Route 15, the subway-surface trolley lines, and the Media–Sharon Hill Line.
 The first trolley is expected to be delivered from Alstom in the Spring of 2027, with the last trolley to be delivered some time in 2030.
 However, SEPTA does not plan on reconstructing the G for its Trolley Modernization Program until 2041 at the earliest.